tahunic/Auctions/README.md

 - Node
 - Mysql

-Edit .env file and set your local values for mysql access
+You should create a new database and edit .env file to set your local values for mysql access.
+Make sure database name and other values are correct.

 ### Installation

 ```
 npm install
+npm run build
 npm start
 ```